Kurt Volker: Private sector

 Volker went into the private sector in 2009, becoming an independent director at The Wall Street Fund Inc, where he worked until 2012.
 He was a member of the board of directors at Capital Guardian Funds Trust beginning in 2013.
 Volker was also an independent director at Evercore Wealth Management Macro Opportunity Fund until 2012.

-Volker served as a senior advisor at McLarty Associates, a global consulting firm from 2010–2011.
+Volker served as a senior advisor at McLarty Associates, a global consulting firm from 2010 to 2011.

 In 2011, he joined BGR Group, a Washington-based lobbying firm and investment bank, where he currently serves as a managing director in the firm's international group.

 He then became executive director of Arizona State University's McCain Institute for International Leadership when it was launched in 2012.
 He resigned in 2019.

-He has been a Senior Fellow at the Center for Transatlantic Relations, Johns Hopkins University School of Advanced International Studies since September 2009, and a Senior Advisor at the Atlantic Council since October 2009.
+He has been a Senior Fellow at the Center for Transatlantic Relations, Johns Hopkins University School of Advanced International Studies since September 2009, and a senior advisor at the Atlantic Council since October 2009.
 Volker is currently listed as a trustee at the CG Funds Trust, and a member of the board of trustees at The American College of the Mediterranean (ACM), an American-style degree-granting institution in Aix-en-Provence, France.
 As an undergraduate, he was enrolled at ACM's study abroad institute, IAU College.
 He is also a member of the board of directors at The Hungary Initiatives Foundation.
 In addition, Volker is a member of the Atlantic Partnership.

 Ukrainian media reported in June 2021 that Kurt Volker represents US investors that co-founded American University Kyiv in partnership with Arizona State University.